That One Spooky Thing (Part 3.1) April 7, 2014Posted by ubi dubium in Brain Glitches.

 I actually know the real lyrics to this song from memory.
 But when I watch this version, I hear the mangled lyrics as shown on the screen anyway, even when I try to hear it as the Latin words that I know.

 So… the next time you hear or see something, realize that what you think you perceived might not have been what was actually there.
-It might just have been your brain trying to make sense of meaningless random noise.Previous posts in this series: Part 1 Part 2 Part 3 Part 3.2 (Some examples in this post come from Michael Shermer’s talks, and the wonderful book “Thinking Fast and Slow” by Daniel Kahneman.)
+It might just have been your brain trying to make sense of meaningless random noise.Other posts in this series: Part 1 Part 2 Part 3 Part 3.2 Wrap-up (Some examples in this post come from Michael Shermer’s talks, and the wonderful book “Thinking Fast and Slow” by Daniel Kahneman.)